autocontracts/permissioned-blocks/whitepaper.md

 ## Token Authentication

-Token authentication is used to prove the authenticity of message requesting statechain data.
+Token authentication is used to prove the authenticity of message requesting data from the secure vault.
 The token is similar to a JSON Web Token (JWT)[[29]](https://jwt.io/introduction/) employed in existing authentication systems used on the internet today.
 The token is divided into two segments, the first segment contains claims, and last segment contains the digital signature.
 The token's signature is generated using the blockchain account of the requestor.

 ```
 {